What is Trauma?

 Yoga Can Be Empowering:

 Trauma survivors often become stuck in a feeling of paralyzing fear and helplessness during precipitating events.
 This is a feeling that can persist long after the event has passed, and it can be triggered repeatedly by reminders.
-These emotions can cause individuals to feel a loss of control of their own lives and diminish self-esteem.
+These emotions can cause individuals to feel a loss of control of their own lives and diminished self-esteem.
 As practitioners of trauma-informed yoga progress, building increased self-awareness, mastering postures, and building confidence in one’s own body can help boost self-image.
 Trauma-informed yoga also offers practitioners the freedom of choice to do what feels comfortable or right for their body.
 Body autonomy and disrupting power dynamics can be extremely empowering for anyone who has been through a traumatic experience.

 How can I find a Trauma-Informed Yoga Instructor?

 As discussed previously, a Trauma-Informed Yoga Instructor is a certified yoga teacher with additional training in offering yoga that is sensitive to the needs of trauma survivors.
 These instructors will usually have an RYT (Registered Yoga Teacher) designation and and should be able to show evidence or certificate that they have taken a trauma-informed training.
 Some instructors may also have Yoga Therapy (IAYT) certifications.

 Trauma-Informed Yoga and Traditional Therapy:

 It is highly recommended that you pursue trauma-informed yoga in conjunction with traditional therapy.
 Please contact me if you're struggling to find a licensed mental health clinician.
 Trauma-Informed Yoga is not a substitute for traditional therapy with a licensed mental health professional.
 While trauma-informed yoga teachers are highly trained individuals, unless your instructor also has a degree and licensure, we are not qualified to administer traditional therapies.
 Always ask your doctor before starting a new exercise.

 The Body Keeps Score: Brain, Mind, and Body in the Healing of Trauma by Bessel van Der Kolk